CoolManE4/Disassembler/README.md

 # Setup

 #### Step 1
-You must have Git or a Linux Terminal for this to be installed.
+You must have Git for this to be installed.
 If you're a windows user you can install Windows Subsystem For Linux.

 ###### Linux

 ```
 git clone https://github.com/CoolManE4/Disassembler.git
 ```

+After its installed you can compile it with a compiler of your choice.
+Since you're a Linux user I'm just going to assume you have this step figured out already.

 ###### Windows